 Approximately 200 members of the Muharate Farmers’ Cooperative contributed to this lot.
 These small holder specialty coffee farms, averaging at just a half-acre each, are located on the slopes of the picturesque Kipkelion mountain.
 This mountain ranges in altitude from 6,160 to 7,021 feet above sea level.

 Coffee here is handpicked and then delivered to the only wet mill in the region.
 Once at the wet mill it is sorted, pulped and fermented using water from the Nyando river.
 It is then sun dried on typical African raised beds.

 The majority of Kenyan coffee is produced using a variation of the washed processing style.
 The coffee is picked and the flesh of the cherry is removed using a depulper.
 The depulped cherry is left to ferment with or without water overnight or for 8-12 hours.
 The coffee is then washed through channels to remove mucilage and any remaining pulp.
 The coffee is then soaked and fermented a second time to break down any remaining mucilage before being raked through channels again.
 As the coffee moves through channels, the current will carry less dense coffee further down the channel and more dense coffee will settle to the bottom first.
 More dense coffee is generally higher quality and this channel selection allows the mills to separate the highest and lowest quality coffee.
 The sorted coffee is then laid to dry, primarily on raised beds.

 Kenya Coffee Varieties

-SL34 is another Scott Labs cultivar with exceptional cup quality, but highly susceptible to rust and berry disease.
-This variety is better suited to high elevation areas with good rainfall.
-It is a relative to the Typica Group.
+SL34 is another Scott Labs cultivar with exceptional cup quality but is highly susceptible to rust and berry disease.
+This variety is better suited to high-elevation areas with good rainfall.
+It is relative to the Typica Group.

 Current Climate in Kenya